AndreyAzimov/ruby-on-rails-google-sheet-csv/README.md

 This is pure Ruby on Rails implementation.
 No gems.
 Just 1 method.

-Data in Google Sheet is updating like automatically.
+Data in the Google Sheet is updating live automatically.

 It was on Heroku as well.